Pump Labeling Requirements

 - Pump label is required stating the specific blend level (e.g., B21)

-- Label states the blend in the header and with the text “contains more than 20% biodiesel” below.
+- Label states the blend in the header and with the text “contains more than 20% biodiesel” underneath.

 - Pump label is required if sold at retail.

-Biodiesel and renewable diesel pump labels are available for sale from many state petroleum marketer associations.
+Biodiesel and renewable diesel pump labels are generally available for sale from many state petroleum marketer associations.
+Check with your local association for more information on labeling requirements in your state.

 LIKE WHAT YOU READ?